maty0609/blog/_posts/2025-08-04-building-ai-lab.md

 5. I'm NOT planning to replace Gemini or Perplexity by this.
 I don't have expectations this will allow me to run such large and capable models
 6. Make sure there will be at least some ROI at the beginning I will migrate some of my cloud services to this - mail server, web server, TeslaFi, HomeAssistant, NextCloud and VPN

+## My Home Lab AI/ML Requirements

-How do I want to use it for AI/ML experiments?
+How do I want to use this server for my AI/ML experiments?

 1. Inferencing - running LLM locally (80% of the time)
 2. Finetuning and training - Train video models, finetune LLM models (20% of the time)
 3. Learn more about Nvidia - CUDA, run NIMs etc.
 4. GenAI - Generate pictures and videos

-### GPU List
+## GPU List

 As this is going to be primarily AI home server I felt it will be the best to start with selecting the right GPU.
 Based on that I will decide other components.
 I wanted to make sure I will choose the best GPU based on price/performance ratio which means I don't need the best performing GPU but at the same time don't want to buy GPU only based on the lowest cost.
 It needs to sit somewhere in the middle.